hieuvoquang87/vnstock/implementation/in-progress.md

 ## Restructuring Plan

-1. **Week 1 (Priority 1)**: Reorganize existing files into proper structure
+1. **Week 1 (Priority 1)**: Add content to empty index files

-   - Move top-level files into proper directories
-   - Create necessary index files
+   - Focus on creating content for the index files for all directories
-   - Update cross-references
+   - Ensure proper navigation structure

-2. **Week 2 (Priority 2)**: Organize Common Modules
+2. **Week 2 (Priority 2)**: Add content to empty utility files

-   - Reorganize common modules into proper directory structure
-   - Ensure proper cross-referencing
+   - Create content for all empty utility files in the core directory
+   - Focus on utilities, configuration, and converter documentation

-3. **Week 3 (Priority 3)**: Create missing documentation for remaining modules
+3. **Week 3 (Priority 3)**: Final verification

-   - Identify any remaining documentation gaps
-   - Fill in documentation for any undocumented components

-4. **Week 4 (Priority 4)**: Complete remaining documentation

-   - Fill in any remaining gaps
-   - Perform final verification against planned structure
-   - Update implementation progress tracking

-5. **Final Step**: Perform a complete validation
    - Verify all files exist in the correct locations
    - Check for consistency in documentation format
    - Ensure all cross-references are working